Current Threat: Logging Planned for the Tamanawas Falls Area

 The proposed "Polallie Cooper" logging project will clear cut forests in the proposed Tamanawas Falls Wilderness area on the east slope of Mount Hood.
 Logging would take place just north of the popular hiking trail.
 The overall plan is a mixture of restorative thinning of previously logged tree plantations and controversial logging.
 This project includes "gap" cutting.
 "Gap" is the fancy new term for clear cuts.
 There might be a few trees left but it will look a lot like a clear cut, in this project they will be up to five acres in size!

-As of late August 2017, the project has been split into two parts, both including controversial components.
+The project has been split into two parts, both including controversial components.
 The Tamanawas Falls logging is proposed to move forward first.

 Recent Threat: Vista Ridge